Before you start

 Reference range adoption

-When the reference ranges on your PDF differ from getbased’s stored ranges, a toggle appears below the preview table: “Update reference ranges from this report (N markers)”.
+When the reference ranges on your report differ from getbased’s stored ranges, a toggle appears below the preview table: “Update reference ranges from this report (N markers)”.
 This is checked by default.
-Accepting it saves the lab’s own ranges — including open-ended ranges like eGFR >59 — as per-marker overrides that apply going forward.Unit normalization
+Accepting it saves the lab’s own ranges as per-marker overrides.Unit normalization

 Most lab PDFs contain selectable text.
-If your PDF is a scanned image, getbased detects this automatically and switches to image mode, rendering each page as a screenshot for the AI to read visually.
-You can also import lab reports saved as photos or screenshots directly — JPG, PNG, and WebP files go through the same image pipeline as scanned PDFs.Specialty lab detection
+If your PDF is a scanned image, getbased detects this and switches to image mode, rendering pages for the AI to read visually.
+You can also import lab reports saved as photos or screenshots directly.
+JPG, PNG, and WebP files go through the same image pipeline as scanned PDFs.Specialty lab detection

-getbased automatically detects non-blood tests in your PDF — OAT, DUTCH, HTMA, fatty acid panels, and more.
-The AI identifies the test type and routes markers through the specialty pipeline, using the reference ranges from your lab report rather than built-in defaults.
+getbased automatically detects non-blood tests in your PDF, including OAT, DEXA, fatty acid panels, Metabolomix+, and more.
+The AI identifies the test type and routes markers through the specialty pipeline, using the reference ranges from your report rather than built-in defaults.
 See Import specialty lab panels for details.Privacy during import

-Your PDF is processed locally first.
+Your file is processed locally first.
 Personal information is stripped before anything is sent to your AI provider.
-See the Privacy guide for full details on how PII obfuscation works.What gets extracted
+See Privacy for full details on PII obfuscation.What gets extracted

-getbased tracks 300+ biomarkers across 17 categories, including:- Biochemistry — glucose, liver enzymes, kidney markers, electrolytes
+getbased tracks 287+ built-in biomarkers across standard categories, plus unlimited custom markers.
+Common areas include:- Biochemistry — glucose, liver enzymes, kidney markers, electrolytes

 - Hormones — testosterone, estradiol, cortisol, DHEA, insulin